Biological Control and Biocides

 Cell wall and cytoplasm toxicants include polymeric amines, quaternary ammonium compounds, and chlorophenols.
 These materials are surface-active compounds that orient and absorb on cell walls and reduce cell permeability, thereby disrupting the normal flow of nutrients into the cell and normal waste discharges out of the cell.

 Since their action is primarily mechanical in nature, relatively high concentrations are required.
 High suspended solid levels in the water absorb much of the biocide, requiring prohibitively high dosages and deactivating some of these products.
 The mechanical process also requires more time for system cleanup.

 - Quaternary ammonium compounds attack phospholipids in the cytoplasmic membrane, causing lysis of the cytoplasm.
 Cationic materials also form electrostatic bonds with negatively-charged sites in the cell, blocking normal activity.
 Organisms acclimatize to the biocides by increasing the phospholipid content of the membrane and developing thicker cell walls.

 - Chlorophenols absorb on cell walls through hydrogen bonding, penetrating the membrane and forming colloidal suspensions with the cytoplasm and precipitate protein.
-Though highly effective, these biocides are seldom used today because of their persistence in the environment and their manufacturing hazards.
+Though highly effective, these chemicals are seldom used today because of their persistence in the environment and their manufacturing hazards.